Headhunting The Homeless

 For Carol Thatcher it’s her first job in 20 years: “I proved to myself that I can do it…I had tears of joy running down my face.”
 Carol hopes that this new start will help her to reconnect with her children who were taken into care 12 years ago.
 Accountant David Haighbrown doesn’t fit the stereotype; he’s well-spoken, college educated and motivated.
 Yet he found himself living rough, forced to rummage through dustbins for food and sleep in shop doorways.
 “I remember thinking, ‘What have I done to deserve this?’
 I’ve never abused drugs or alcohol nor have any criminal record, yet here I am.”

 Describing his own film, Walsh has said: "These moving stories of human frailty and redemption, gave for the first time, a dignified voice to people who are not often heard and seldom depicted as real human beings."

 Episodes

 Awards

 Grierson Awards nominated for Best Documentary Series or Strand.

-Reception

-The series was part of the BBC’s 120 most treasured programmes of the first half of 2003 in the corporation’s drive to convince its critics that the licence fee should not be abolished.

-The Guardian described the series as "truly touching". and also chose it as their Pick of the Day.

-One episode achieved a rating of 1.4 million according to The Stage.